smartobjectoriented/so3/ADDITIONS.md

 ## CI folder

-The CI (Continuous Integratoin) folder `ci` holds a few new files :
+The CI (Continuous Integration) folder `ci` holds a few new files :

-* `Jenkinsfile` describes the Jenkins pipeline used for contiunous integration.
+* `Jenkinsfile` describes the Jenkins pipeline used for continuous integration.
 * `cukinia.conf` is the configuration for the [cukinia](https://github.com/savoirfairelinux/cukinia) test suite.
 It holds the tests that should be run during the "test" stage of the pipeline.
 * `setup_cukinia.sh` a script to setup the cukinia executable.

+### Setting up a Jenkins pipeline

+- From the main Jenkins interface (in browser) select "New Item"
+- Enter an item name e.g., "SO3 pipeline"
+- Select "Pipeline"
+- Click OK
+- (optional) add a description
+- Select options e.g., "Do not allow concurrent builds" (nothing mandatory)
+- Select build triggers (nothing mandatory but "Poll SCM" may be of interest)
+- Under Pipeline
+  - Select "Pipeline script from SCM"
+  - Select "git" as "SCM"
+  - Fill the "Repository URL" with the SSH git link, e.g., `git@gitlab.com:smartobject/so3.git`
+  - Select or add the credentials (SSH private key, not your own, create a new one and put the public key as a deploy key in the git repository)
+  - Select the branches to build (e.g., `*/ci`)
+  - Set the "Script Path" `ci/Jenkinsfile` (other pipelines may use other Jenkinsfiles, the file can be named with any name)
+- Save the pipeline

+#### Launching / Testing the pipeline

+Select "Build Now" from the interface.
+If some stage fails see the logs.

 ### Pipeline Steps sub folder